OzzyXu/graphrag/docs/causal_search_usage.md

 graphrag query \
   --root ./ragtest \
   --method causal \
-  --query "What are the causal relationships in this dataset?"
+  --query "Who is Scrooge and what are his main relationships?"

 # With streaming
 graphrag query \